PrasannaJaganadham/GGPLOT_R/README.md

 Objectives
 Analyze the Netflix dataset to identify trends and insights.
 Use R for data preprocessing, statistical analysis, and data visualization.
-Create a shareable report in HTML format for stakeholders.
+Create a shareable report in HTML format.

 Key Features
 Data Analysis: Explore key trends in content type, release years, and popularity.

 Visualizations: Use graphs and charts to present data insights effectively.

 Interactive Report: An HTML-based document for easy sharing and review.

-Tools and Libraries Used
-Programming Language: R
+Tools and Libraries Used Programming Language: R
-Key Libraries:
-ggplot2: For visualizations
+Key Libraries:  ggplot2: For visualizations
                 dplyr: For data manipulation
                 knitr and rmarkdown: For report generation